 - w/respect – the first funded program to support LGBTIQ+ people of all ages and their families through family violence prevention, early intervention, tertiary responses and recovery

-In addition, CFRE has undertaken a number of applied research family violence projects including for LGBTIQ+ people using violence, family violence primary prevention for trans and gender diverse (TGD) people, and research into family violence prevention during the transition to parenthood for LBGTIQ+ people, a known high risk period for the onset of family violence for heterosexual couples.
+In addition, CFRE has undertaken a number of applied research family violence projects including for LGBTIQ+ people using violence, family violence primary prevention for trans and gender diverse (TGD) people, LGBTIQ+ family violence prevention during disasters such as COVID-19, and research into family violence prevention during the transition to parenthood for LBGTIQ+ people, a known high risk period for the onset of family violence for heterosexual couples.